-Aaron specializes in turning expired trial users into paying users through ongoing email nurturing.
+Aaron specializes in turning expired trial users into paying users through ongoing email nurturing for SaaS businesses.
 He’s a non-competitive short distance swimmer.
 He makes dreams come true from his shed-turned-office (Shoffice) in Salt Lake City, UT. with his wonderful wife and two dogs.
 You can find more about him here: aaronkrall.io

 Let’s start with a generic one how do you get your first customers to trust you?

 My first customers trusted me because I’d already but somewhat of a relationship through the Facebook Group that I started.
 For new clients, the best way I found to get them to trust me is by coming into the conversation without any expectations.
 I tell clients: If I can’t help you, I’ll let you know right away and I’ll point you in the direction of someone who can.
 If I can help you, I’ll let you know that too and we can schedule another call to talk about how.
 When you have the client’s best interest at heart, it becomes less of a matter of “How can I sell them” to “How can I help them, even if I’m not the best fit”

 What does good customer service mean to you?

 To me, it means being valued and listened to.
 Some of the best customer experiences I’ve had are when they ask me what’s important to me, and then help me get to that point.

 You’ve built an amazing community – Saas Growth Hacks – on Facebook.
 How long did it take to build such an active audience and what was your number one tip to get the group to the point where we are today?